DylanThomasShine/acoustra_manager/README.md

 - Making a full-stack site that allows users to manage a common dataset about a particular domain.
 - Making a full-stack site that uses HTML, CSS, JavaScript, Python+Flask and MongoDB.

 - Creating a website that serves as a platform where people can access band information and get involved in a more personal manner.
 They can create stories of their own experience with the band and check for live performances.
+A user can also request a booking for the band.

 - Creating a website that is simple to understand and easy to navigate.
 - The users of the website can make use of CRUD (create, read, update and delete) for the information they wish to include.